Water Information and Management

 According to the World Health Organization, COVID-19 has not been detected in drinking water supplies and the current risk to drinking water is low.
 Click here for more information on Drinking Water and COVID-19.

 Limited Operations of Well Water Testing – See Important Details Below!

 Anoka County Environmental Services is continuing to operate the well water testing program on a limited basis.
-Water samples for sanitary analysis (bacteria and nitrates), arsenic, and manganese will be accepted one Monday and Tuesday per month with limited hours.
+Water samples for sanitary analysis (bacteria and nitrate), arsenic, and manganese will be accepted one Monday and Tuesday per month with limited hours.
 An appointment and pre-payment over the phone will be required.
 Please see the full details below.
 The upcoming dates and times for water sample collection will be: